Chinese espionage in the United States: Indictments

 In July 2025, the United States Department of Justice unsealed a nine-count indictment in the Southern District of Texas against Xu Zewei and Zhang Yu, both Chinese nationals, for their roles in these intrusions.
 The charges included conspiracy to commit wire fraud, wire fraud, unauthorized access to protected computers, intentional damage to protected computers, and aggravated identity theft.
 Xu was arrested in Italy and faced extradition, while Zhang remained at large.
 The indictment highlighted use of a network of private contractors to obscure state involvement and maximize the scope of cyber-espionage operations.

 APT 41

 In July 2024, Mandiant reported a major resurgence in malware attacks by APT 41, a notorious hacking group backed by the Chinese government.
 The group was found targeting organizations in the shipping, logistics, technology, and automotive industries across Europe and Asia.

 In September 2020, the US Department of Justice (DOJ) had charged Chinese hackers Zhang Haoran, Tan Dailin, Jiang Lizhi, Qian Chuan, and Fu Qiang with breaching more than 100 companies, think tanks, universities and government agencies around the world.
 The DOJ linked them to APT 41 hacking activities.

+QTFY Campaign

+QTFY is referred to as a "state-sponsored group" by the FBI.
+The group has been accused of targeting the US government organisations like the Department of Energy, Department of Justice (DOJ), Department of Health and Human Services, and the National Institutes of Health.
+The group was active since 2018.
+Members include former members of the People's Liberation Army who, according to the DOJ, used their PLA relationships "to obtain contracts and subcontracts supporting offensive cyber operations."
+They were allegedly employed by the Nanjing Xinjiuwei Network Technology Company, which has been accused of conducting "malicious cyber activities" for the Chinese government.

+In August 2019, QTFY failed in an attempt to break into NASA's server by exploiting a VPN vulnerability.

+In September 2024, computer intrusions were attempted at three laboratories of the Department of Energy, the NIH, an HHS agency, and an unnamed US security device manufacturer.

+In August 2026, the DOJ seized domains used by two hacking platforms, QScan and QTRouter, that are accused of being part of the group's campaign.